 - 2.1.
-It is recommended that the Moray Integration Joint Board (MIJB): - i) consider the options appraisal at Appendix 1 for the Jubilee Cottages in this report; - ii) consider the position of Health and Social Care Moray (HSCM) in the preference for Option A of the options appraisal; and - iii) if considering and agreeing Option A, approval would be required from Moray Council's Policy and Resources Committee.
+It is recommended that the Moray Integration Joint Board (MIJB): - i) consider the position of Health and Social Care Moray (HSCM) in the retaining and continuing the use of Jubilee Cottages based on information provided within this report; and - ii) if considering and agreeing recommendation i) and diversity on the Trust's use, instruct the Interim Chief Officer to seek approval of Moray Council's Policy and Resources Committee to progress an amendment to the Trust Deed.